SoilPunk with Hackitects x H&D

 - w/ Hackers & Designers, Hackitects

-In this workshop we will imagine and try out ways to radically reduce the energy use associated with accessing networked content.
-The workshop incorporates two experimental approaches simultaneously: one that is focused on reducing file sizes of online content, and creating small local networks for storytelling.
-And secondly: exploring the strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
-SoilPunk: muddy speculations on desirable technofutures.
+The workshop incorporates two experimental approaches simultaneously: one that is focused on exploring strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
+And secondly, by peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.
+SoilPunk: muddy speculations on desirable techno futures.

 Image Description: Grid-like structure with yellow glow and the words SoilPunk, Hackitects and Hackers & Designers.
 In the center a round image of growing cell culture.